apiaryio/api-blueprint/Tutorial.md

 ## Metadata

 The blueprint starts wih a metadata section.
 In this case we have specified that `FORMAT` has the value of `1A`.
 The format keyword denotes the version of the API Blueprint.
-In this case `1A`.

 ## API Name & Description